How to Become a Registered Veterinary Nurse

 - One option is the Level 3 Diploma, this is a City and Guilds qualification which can take between 2 and 3 years to complete.
 The course is a full-time course at college alongside veterinary practice based work placements to gain practical experience.

 - Another option still is the Level 3 Diploma course which is run as a apprenticeship course with students working in clinical practice and attending college on a day release basis every week.

 - The Foundation Degree course in Veterinary Nursing is a course take 3 years to complete and is a level 5 qualification.
 It is completed at either college or university on a full time basis and students will attend works placements at intervals during the course.

 - There is also a level 6 qualification available in Veterinary Nursing which is the Honours Degree.
 This again is a full time course completed at university where students will complete work placements at intervals during the course and the course will take between 3 and 4 years to complete.

-Tags: vet nurse, vet nurse training, veterinary nursing month
+Tags: net nursing awareness, vet nursing, vet nursing month